Annex to the Statement of Management Responsibility

-In 2015-16, Transport Canada also followed up on the status of remedial plans from the previous year.
-Seventy-nine percent (79%) of those remedial plans are complete.
-Five management action plans related to Grants and Contributions (Transfer Payments), Capital Assets and Work-in-Progress and Payroll and Salary Benefits with low-medium and medium risk impacts are in progress and closely monitored until the remediation plans can be fully implemented in 2016-17.
+In 2016-17, Transport Canada also followed up on the status of remedial plans from the previous year.
+Sixty-seven percent (67%) of those remedial plans are complete.
+Twelve management action plans related to Entity Level Controls, Revenues and Receivables and Travel and Events with low-medium and medium risk impacts are in progress and will be closely monitored until the remediation plans can be fully implemented in 2017-18.

 4.2 Status and action plan for the next fiscal year and subsequent years